Intro

 If more time allowed for the back end:

-• Defining more GraphQL return types - this was something that looked like a common GrapQL pattern, just ran out of time here
+- Define more GraphQL return types—this was something that looked like a common GraphQL pattern, just ran out of time here.

-• Further normalize the DB - maybe a lookup table for card status column
+- Further normalize the DB—maybe a lookup table for the

-• Consider adding a domain layer of pure/deterministic biz logic functions
+- Consider adding a domain layer of pure/deterministic business logic functions.

 Putting it all together